-Sometimes staying healthy is a challenge, especially during the cold and flu season.
+Sometimes, staying healthy is challenging, especially during the cold and flu season.
 No one wants to attempt to function with symptoms like a stuffy or runny nose, chills, aches, and possibly a fever.
 Thankfully, you don’t have to as long as you have a diet rich in immune-boosting nutrients that can help keep the common cold at bay.
 Add these five foods to your meal plan rotation and see if you experience fewer colds this year.

 Chili Peppers